fluidity-money/passport.superposition.so/README.md

         (balance 'ARB 55244 5 'Ivan 1751349713))))))))
 ```

-At which point he could supply this to the contract, for it to process his withdrawal
+At which point he could supply this to the contract, for it to process his withdrawal.

-cleanly.
+Q. Why do we need a signature from the solver for the operation involving the withdrawing of balances?

+Any operation that could split the balance in a stateful way, for example, an order being
+matched with the Commit operation, Cancel, or Withdrawal, all depend on the balance not
+being spent.
+Since signatures are ephmereal, there needs to be a chokepoint that ensures
+that no double spending of balances is taking place.